At a glance: Medicare in Washington

 How high is Medicare enrollment in Washington?

-Most Americans become eligible for Medicare when they turn 65.
+Most Americans become eligible for Medicare and file for Medicare benefits when they turn 65.
 But Medicare eligibility is also triggered for younger people if they’re disabled and have been receiving disability benefits for 24 months, or have ALS or end-stage renal disease.
-Nationwide, 16 percent of Medicare beneficiaries are under the age of 65.
-In Washington, only 14 percent of Medicare beneficiaries are eligible due to disability rather than age.
+Nationwide, 15 percent of Medicare beneficiaries are under the age of 65.
+In Washington, 14 percent of Medicare beneficiaries are eligible due to disability rather than age, and are under the age of 65.

 Medicare Advantage in Washington

-Private Medicare Advantage plans are an alternative to Original Medicare, and are available in most areas of the country.
-But in Washington, Medicare Advantage plans are only available in 30 of the state’s 39 counties.
-In the other nine counties, Medicare beneficiaries must be enrolled in Original Medicare.
-In the 30 counties where Medicare Advantage plans are for sale, plan availability ranges from just one plan in Whitman County, to 43 plans in King County.
+Private Medicare Advantage plans are an alternative to Original Medicare, and are available in most areas of the United States.
+But in Washington, Medicare Advantage plans are only available in 32 of the state’s 39 counties.
+In the other nine counties, Medicare coverage enrollment is only available via Original Medicare.
+In the 32 counties in Washington where Medicare Advantage plans are for sale, plan availability ranges from just one plan in Whitman County, to 53 options in Snohomish County.

 Original Medicare coverage is provided directly by the federal government, and enrollees have access to a nationwide network of providers.
-But people with Original Medicare need supplemental coverage (from an employer-sponsored plan, Medicaid, or privately purchased plans) for things like prescription drugs and out-of-pocket costs (out-of-pocket costs are not capped under Original Medicare).
+But people with Original Medicare need supplemental coverage (from an employer-sponsored plan, Medicaid, or privately purchased plans) for prescription drug coverage and to reduce and cap their exposure to out-of-pocket costs (deductibles and coinsurance), which are not capped under Original Medicare).

-Medicare Advantage includes all of the benefits of Original Medicare, and the plans usually also have additional benefits, such as integrated Part D prescription drug coverage and coverage for things like dental and vision care.
-But Medicare Advantage insurers establish their own provider networks, which are generally localized and more limited than the nationwide network for Original Medicare.
+Medicare Advantage includes all of the benefits of Original Medicare, and the plans usually also have additional benefits and programs, such as integrated Part D prescription drug coverage, dental and vision coverage, and extras like nurse hotlines and gym memberships.
+But Medicare Advantage insurers establish their own provider networks and service areas, which are generally localized and more limited than the nationwide network for Original Medicare.
 Out-of-pocket costs for Medicare Advantage are often higher than they would be if a beneficiary had Original Medicare plus a Medigap plan.
 There are pros and cons to either alternative, and no single solution that works for everyone.

 Medigap in Washington

-There are 25 insurers that offer Medigap plans in Washington as of 2019 (although Government Personnel Mutual will no longer sell new Medigap plans as of March 2019).
-Medigap plans are sold by private insurers, but the plans are standardized under federal rules.
+There are 20 insurers that offer Medigap plans in Washington 2020, although some of them have a service area that does not include the whole state.
+Medigap plans are sold by private insurance companies, but the plans are standardized under federal rules.
 There are ten different plan designs (differentiated by letters, A through N), and the benefits offered by a particular plan (Plan A, Plan F, etc.) are the same regardless of which insurer sells the plan.
 Pricing, however, varies from one insurer to another.

 In addition to community-rating requirements, Washington state law also gives Medigap enrollees the option to switch to a different Medigap plan at any time, guaranteed-issue.
-Federal rules only grant a one-time six-month open enrollment period for Medigap; after that, unless a person experiences one of the limited circumstances that trigger a guaranteed-issue right, Medigap plans can be medically underwritten, unless states impose other rules.
+Federal rules only grant a one-time six-month open enrollment period for Medigap, beginning when the enrollee first files for Medicare benefits; after that, unless a person experiences one of the limited circumstances that trigger a guaranteed-issue right, Medigap plans can be medically underwritten, unless states impose other rules.
 Washington is one of just a handful of states where state law prevents Medigap insurers from using medical underwriting if a person with Medigap wants to switch to a different policy after their initial enrollment window has ended.
-State law in Washington allows a person with Medigap Plan A to switch to any other Medigap Plan A. And a person with Medigap Plan B through N can switch to any other Plan B through N. This opportunity to switch plans on a guaranteed-issue basis applies year-round, as long as the person has been covered for at least 90 days.
+State law in Washington allows a person with Medigap Plan A to switch to any other Medigap Plan A. And a person with Medigap Plan B through N can switch to any other Plan B through N. This opportunity to switch plans on a guaranteed-issue basis applies year-round, as long as the person has been covered under a Medigap plan for at least 90 days.

 Washington has also enacted legislation to limit pre-existing condition waiting periods for Medigap enrollees.
 Although the Affordable Care Act eliminated pre-existing condition exclusions in most of the private health insurance market, those rules don’t apply to Medigap plans.
 Medigap insurers can impose a pre-existing condition waiting period if you didn’t have continuous coverage prior to your enrollment.
 Federal rules allow Medigap insurers to impose pre-existing condition waiting periods of up to six months, but Washington law limits it to three months instead.

-People who aren’t yet 65 can enroll in Medicare if they’re disabled and have been receiving disability benefits for at least two years, and 14 percent of Washington Medicare beneficiaries are under age 65.
+People who aren’t yet 65 can enroll in Medicare if they’re disabled and have been receiving disability benefits for at least two years (people with ALS or end-stage renal disease do not have to wait 24 months for Medicare eligibility), and 14 percent of Washington Medicare beneficiaries are under age 65.
 But federal rules do not guarantee access to Medigap plans for people who are under 65.
 The majority of the states have implemented rules to ensure that disabled Medicare beneficiaries have at least some access to Medigap plans.
 But although Washington has gone beyond federal regulations in terms of rating requirements and allowing Medigap enrollees to switch plans on a guaranteed-issue basis, the state does not require Medigap insurers to offer coverage to people under the age of 65 who are enrolled in Medicare due to a disability.

-United American offers only Medigap Plan B for people under 65.
-The premium in 2019 is $424/month, versus the $217/month that United American charges for Plan B if the enrollee is 65 or older.
-The Washington State Health Care Authority plan is administered by Premera Blue Cross, and Plan F is available to enrollees under age 65.
-If they are a retired state employee, the rates are lower ($199/month), but the plan is available for any Washington resident under age 65 who is eligible for Medicare due to disability.
-In 2019, the price is $361.03 for a person who isn’t a retired state employee.
-For perspective, a retired state employee only has to pay about $112/month for the Washington State Health Care Authority Plan F if they’re 65+.
-A person who is 65+ and not a retired state employee would pay about $212/month.
-Plan F won’t be available for new enrollees to purchase anywhere in the country after the end of 2019.
-Premera Blue Cross confirmed that they are working on a transition, and will be offering a different plan as of 2020 for new enrollees.
+For people under 65, United American offers only a Medigap Plan B. The premium in 2020 was $449/month, versus the $220/month that United American charges for Plan B if the enrollee is 65 or older.
+The Washington State Health Care Authority plan is administered by Premera Blue Cross, and Plan G is available to enrollees under age 65.
+For retired state employees, the rates are lower ($162.31/month for a disabled retired state employee under the age of 65), but the plan is available for any Washington resident under age 65 who is eligible for Medicare due to disability.
+In 2020, the price was $315 for a person who isn’t a retired state employee.
+For perspective, a retired state employee only has to pay about $98/month for the Washington State Health Care Authority Plan G if they’re 65+.
+A person who is 65+ and not a retired state employee would pay about $185/month.

-Disabled Medicare beneficiaries can choose instead to enroll in a Medicare Advantage plan, as long as they don’t have kidney failure.
+Disabled Medicare beneficiaries can choose instead to enroll in a Medicare Advantage plan, as long as they don’t have kidney failure (starting in 2021, kidney failure will no longer prevent a person from enrolling in a Medicare Advantage plan).
 Medicare Advantage plans are otherwise available to anyone who is eligible for Medicare, and the premiums are not higher for those under 65.
-But as noted above, Advantage plans have more limited provider networks than Original Medicare, and total out-of-pocket costs can be as high as $6,700 per year for in-network care, plus the out-of-pocket cost of prescription drugs.
+But as noted above, Advantage plans have more limited provider networks than Original Medicare, and total out-of-pocket costs can be as high as $6,700 per year for in-network care (increasing to $7,550 in 2021), plus the out-of-pocket cost of prescription drugs.

 But Washington has also maintained their pre-ACA high-risk pool (WSHIP, the Washington State Health Insurance Pool), and it serves as an option for disabled Medicare beneficiaries (WSHIP’s non-Medicare plans have been closed to new enrollees since 2014, as the ACA eliminated the need for a high-risk pool in the non-Medicare market).
-WSHIP’s Basic Plan to supplement Medicare is available to people who are unable to obtain Medigap plans due to medical underwriting, and who live in an area where they don’t have “a reasonable choice of Medicare Advantage plans,” or who have end-stage renal disease (since Medicare Advantage plans can decline applicants with ESRD).
+WSHIP’s Medical Supplement Plan is available to people who are unable to obtain Medigap plans due to medical underwriting, and who live in an area where they don’t have “a reasonable choice of Medicare Advantage plans,” or who have end-stage renal disease (since Medicare Advantage plans can decline applicants with ESRD; this will no longer be the case as of 2021, however).

-As noted above, there are nine counties in Washington where there are no Medicare Advantage plans available at all.
+As noted above, there are seven counties in Washington where there are no Medicare Advantage plans available at all.
 And there are several counties with three or fewer Medicare Advantage plans for sale.
 Washington’s approach is that people who are unable to qualify for a Medigap plan can rely on Medicare Advantage if it’s available, but if it’s not, WSHIP is an option that allows Medicare beneficiaries to have supplemental coverage on a guaranteed-issue basis.
-WSHIP’s Medicare supplement plan is $430/month in 2019 for beneficiaries under 65, and $342 for those age 65+ (a person who missed their initial enrollment period for Medigap and tried to enroll at a later time, without a guaranteed-issue right, could be declined by the insurer; WSHIP then becomes an option).
+WSHIP’s Medicare supplement plan is $360/month in 2020 for beneficiaries under 65, and $286 for those age 65+ (a person who missed their initial enrollment period for Medigap and tried to enroll at a later time, without a guaranteed-issue right, could be declined by the insurer; WSHIP then becomes an option).

 Several other states — Alaska, Iowa, Nebraska, New Mexico, North Dakota, South Carolina, and Wyoming — have also maintained their high-risk pools and use them to provide supplemental coverage to Medicare beneficiaries who are unable to obtain private Medigap coverage.